 Included among the "1001 Movies You Must See Before You Die", edited by Steven Schneider.

-In the ITV premiere of the film in the UK on Christmas Day 1988, some scenes were cut for time: Luke Skywalker stumbling and collapsing in the snow storm, following his escape from the Wampa cave.
-A Rebel commander ordering the shield doors of the Rebel base closed and R2D2 estimating Han and Luke's chances of survival.
-The Imperial fleet approaching Hoth, which instead cuts straight to the scene which Darth Vader force chokes Admiral Ozzel.
-Han and Chewbacca's reactions, after Han tells Luke to be careful, just before the Snowspeeder battle and the scene in the cave, which Han Solo tells Princess Leia to not get excited, when experiencing a quake, whilst in the Millennium Falcon.
+In the ITV premiere of this movie in the U.K. on Christmas Day 1988, some scenes were cut for time: Luke Skywalker stumbling and collapsing in the snowstorm, following his escape from the Wampa cave.
+A Rebel commander ordering the shield doors of the Rebel base closed, and R2-D2 estimating Han and Luke's chances of survival.
+The Imperial fleet approaching Hoth, which instead cuts straight to the scene in which Darth Vader force chokes Admiral Ozzel.
+Han and Chewbacca's reactions, after Han tells Luke to be careful, just before the Snowspeeder battle and the scene in the cave, which Han Solo tells Princess Leia to not get excited, when experiencing a quake, while in the Millennium Falcon.

-The two other scenes, which are the swamps of Dagobah, and the asteroid's creature (which has the Millenium Falcon), were done on the same sound stage used for the interior backgrounds of the Echo base in Hoth.
+The two other scenes, which are the swamps of Dagobah, and the asteroid's creature (which has the Millennium Falcon), were done on the same soundstage used for the interior backgrounds of the Echo base in Hoth.

-The film features three actors who have appeared in For Your Eyes Only (1981); Jeremy Bulloch (Smithers), John Hollis (Bald man in wheelchair (unofficially Blofeld)), and Julian Glover (Kristatos).
+This movie featured three actors who appeared in For Your Eyes Only (1981); Jeremy Bulloch (Smithers), John Hollis (Bald man in wheelchair (unofficially Blofeld)), and Julian Glover (Kristatos).
 Bulloch reprised his role in Octopussy (1983).